Erik Brunetti

-Erik Brunetti (born 5 May 1967) is an American artist, designer, director and founder of the lifestyle and clothing brand FUCT.
+Erik Brunetti (born 5 May 1967) is an American artist, designer, director and founder of the lifestyle and clothing brand FUCT (alongside professional skateboarder Natas Kaupas).

 Biography

 Erik Brunetti was born in Phillipsburg, New Jersey, May 5, 1967.
 He is of German-Italian descent.
 He first started writing graffiti in the mid-1980s as DEN ONE.

 Brunetti's installation "Lost" was first exhibited in 1996 at OK Harris Gallery in New York City.
 It was part of a solo exhibition, titled Adaption from lost animal poster flyers.
 Brunetti also exhibited his work in a 1998 group show titled Channel 3 at Team Gallery in New York alongside Tracey Emin, Jaime Levy and Pedro Ortuno.

 Brunetti was invited to re-create this piece as part the 2011 MOCA Los Angeles Art In The Streets exhibitionby curators Jeffrey Deitch and Aaron Rose.

 His first feature directorial work was The Doctrine, a series of short movies used as commercials for his brand FUCT, which he directed, produced and scored.
 "The Doctrine, part II" features Esther De Jong.

 Brunetti has been known for candidly discussing his intellectual and political views.
 His most recent interviews depict his criticism of the foreign policy of the United States and other governments.